Hormones and performance

 Quick answer

-You've had a blood test.
-The result says 14 nmol/L and your GP says “normal.”
-But you feel sluggish, your training has stalled, and your recovery is worse than it was five years ago.
-So is 14 actually normal — or is your GP comparing you to a reference range built from sick 80‑year‑olds?
+Your result says 14 nmol/L. Your GP says “normal.”
+But you feel sluggish, your training has stalled, and recovery is worse than five years ago.
+So is 14 really normal?
+Or is the reference range built from unwell 80‑year‑olds?

-This guide explains what testosterone levels actually look like across your lifespan, the clinical thresholds that matter, and when “normal” doesn't mean optimal.
-Based on 2023 BSSM guidelines, NHS reference ranges, and peer-reviewed research.
+This guide shows what testosterone looks like at each age, and when “normal” is not the same as optimal.
+It draws on 2023 BSSM guidelines, NHS ranges, and peer-reviewed research.

 By the Helvy Medical Team · Reviewed by a qualified clinician · 14 min read